victoroalvarez/shell-aware/README.md

 # dotfiles
-These are a collection of dotfiles for Fedora Linux, managed with GNUStow.
+These are a collection of dotfiles for Fedora Linux, managed with GNU Stow.
 These files work for me an can selve as an example to you.
 ## Directories
 * home - Contains my .alias file which is normally located under the $HOME/ directory.
 * configurations - Contains configuration files which are normally stored in my home directory under the $HOME/.config/ directory. i3wm configurations, dunst and picom.
 ## How are these files managed?
-To manage these files I use GNUStow.
+To manage these files I use GNU Stow.
 For example, to symlink files which are located on the $HOME/ directory, I first go to the root of this repository and type
 ```bash
 stow home